EduardoZepeda/coffee-bytes-hugo/content/posts/python/ya-conoces-este-libro-gratuito-de-python-3-en-espanol/index.en.md

 - python
 coverImage: images/DSC_3818.jpg
 date: '2019-07-31'
+seo_title: "Dive into Python: Free Book to Learn Python"
-description: Dive into Python is, IMO, the Best book to learn python for beginners, it covers practically everything to get you started and it can be downloaded for free.
+description: Dive into Python is the best free book for learning Python from scratch.
+  Comprehensive coverage of everything beginners need to get started.
 keywords:
 - books
 - python